Cosby5/All-My-Stars/README.md

 ## JavaScript

+- [Real-Time-Person-Removal](https://github.com/jasonmayes/Real-Time-Person-Removal) - Removing people from complex backgrounds in real time using TensorFlow.js in the web browser
 - [remote-mouse](https://github.com/rogerdahl/remote-mouse) - Use your phone or tablet as a virtual mouse
 - [jSignature](https://github.com/brinley/jSignature) - jQuery plugin for adding web signature functionality
 - [React-Landing-Page-Template](https://github.com/issaafalkattan/React-Landing-Page-Template) - A simple react one page landing page templates for startups/companies